 Give them credit

-People know the language and they know how to talk.
-Avoid telling them how to speak and putting words in their mouth of what to say, but instead focus on natural ways to progress the dialog forward.
+People know the language and they know how to talk, so avoid telling them how to speak and putting words in their mouth.
+Instead focus on natural ways to progress the dialog forward.

 Optimize for relevance